 Non-mercury systems based on other polymers may certainly replace mercury containing polyurethane systems for some applications, but a comparison between polyurethanes and other polymers is highly complicated for the wide range of applications of mercury containing polyurethane systems.
-Non-mercury catalysts seem to be available for almost all applications, and the replacement is mainly a question of some research and development for finding the right catalyst and application technique.
+As non-mercury catalysts seems to be available for almost all applications, and the replacement is mainly a question of some research and development for finding the right catalyst and application technique, the section will focus on non-mercury catalysts for relevant polyurethane systems.